 Nine questions are to be set by the examiner.
 Question No. 1 will be compulsory and based on the entire syllabus (all the four sections).
 It will contain 7 short answer type questions, each of two marks.
 Rest of the eight questions are to be given by setting two questions from each of the four sections of the syllabus.
 A candidate is required to attempt other four questions by selecting one from each of the four sections.
 All the questions including Q. No. 1 carry 14 marks.
-Question paper will be in both English and Hindilanguages.
+Question paper will be in both English and Hindi languages.

-This course provides the preparation of student towards providing an introduction of yoga and its important streams, a brief introduction of Indian Philosophy; and a brief history and the basis differentyoga.

-The student will be in a position to appreciate the Yogic way of living, which they can inculcate in their life style and will be prepared to teach others the benefits of same.
+Sr. At the end of semester, student will be able: No. CO 1 To explain Yoga and its important streams and Indian Philosophy.
+CO2 To explain brief origin & history of Yoga and essentials of Yoga.
+CO3 To appreciate the Yogic way of living, which they can inculcate in their life style and will be prepared to teach others the benefits of same.
+CO4 To describe life sketches and contributions of eminent Yogi's in the field of Yoga.